AshIsAtWork/MolSim/submissions/assignment-3/Report.md

 ## Misc ##
 * We implemented the feedback from Manish by renaming some of our tests and making some other minor changes.
 * We created tests for all stand-alone methods that we have added as part of this assignment sheet.
 Creating tests for the whole linked cells model as one would involve a huge amount of time that we do not have.
 Nevertheless, we checked its correctness thoroughly with ParaView and by going through the program step by step with the debugger and sanitizing all calculations.
 Because the model does not do more than calling the methods we tested thoroughly, we can assume that it will work how it is supposed to do.
+* We performed a code coverage by using cmake flags: We added `-DCMAKE_CXX_FLAGS= --coverage -DCMAKE_C_FLAGS=--coverage` to our cmake.
+This can be set in profiles and then be used to run coverage by using in-built clion options.
+* We added valgrind to our docker container.
+It can be used over the command line or in build clion options (first, you have to set the executable to usr/bin/valgrind).